 If you notice some red lines around your tattoo, you should immediately seek medical attention.
 This is a sign of a serious medical condition known as sepsis or blood poisoning.
 It is a life-threatening case of an infection, which occurs when the bacteria is already in your bloodstream.

 How to Treat an Infected Tattoo?

-If you have an infection, you should do the following to avoid complications.
+If your tattoo have got infected, you should do the following to avoid complications.

 - Visit your Tattoo Artist

 Once you have noticed any of the signs and symptoms mentioned above, you have to visit your tattoo artist immediately.
 Most tattoo artists have enough training and experience regarding infected tattoos.
-You can also check if the tattoo artist uses contaminated needles or if the studio is unsanitary.
-In most cases, the tattoo artist is liable if something unfortunate happened during the tattooing process.
+You can also check if the tattooer uses contaminated needles or if the studio is unsanitary.
+In most cases, a tattooer is liable if something unfortunate happened during the tattooing process.
 However, they are also liable if you have confirmed and proved that the studio is unclean.

 - Consult your Doctor

-Once the tattoo artist confirmed that you have an infected tattoo, you have to consult your doctor for appropriate treatment.
+Once the tattoo artist confirmed that it was infected, you have to consult your doctor for appropriate treatment.
 Keep in mind that some microorganisms are resistant to certain antibiotics.
 Your doctor will do some tests to identify the disease-causing microorganism and prescribe you with the right drug.
 He can also do additional tests to ensure that you have not acquired other diseases.

-Doctors prescribe antibiotics to treat an infection.
+Doctors prescribe antibiotics as the treatment option.
 The most common antimicrobial ointments are bacitracin and Neosporin.
 He may also prescribe a steroid cream to reduce swelling.
 To ease your pain, you can take painkillers.
 An A+D ointment can also help in the healing process.
 It has vitamin A, D, and E, which acts as a protective barrier and moisturizer.